RobertHoueland/discord-bot-template/README.md

 The bot will give a checkmark reaction to the message, and delete the command after 3 seconds.

-Setup:
+## Setup:

 You will need to install [Node.js](https://nodejs.org/en/), and clone this repo to somewhere on your device to edit.
-In node.js, run:
+In a cmd located at your folder for the bot, run:

-`npm install dotenv`
+* `npm install dotenv`

-`npm install twit` - allows twitter functionality
+* `npm install twit` - allows twitter functionality

-`npm install discord.js`
+* `npm install discord.js`

-`npm install ffmpeg-static` - allows sound files to be played in voice channels `npm install opusscript` - allows sound files to be played in voice channels
+* `npm install ffmpeg-static` - allows sound files to be played in voice channels

+* `npm install opusscript` - allows sound files to be played in voice channels

 Now you will have the correct npm packages installed.

-To run the bot on your computer:
+### To run the bot on your computer:

 `npm start` OR `node main.js`

-Understanding the files:
+## Understanding the files:

-**config.json**
+* ### config.json

 This file allows you to customize the prefix of the bot command.
 The default is `;`

-**.env**
+* ### .env

 Your environment variables for each of the features.